nelsonbarbosa19/posts-app/README.md

 # Posts App

 A modern React application that demonstrates best practices in React development, state management, and API integration.
-This project was built as a code challenge for a React interview.
 The application was built from scratch with the intention to use the latest versions of all libraries and React technologies.

 ## Installation and Setup